 The mountain he was climbing had the slant

 As of a book held up before his eyes

 (And was a text albeit done in plant).

-So in summation, feel free to add this archaic, albeit persistent, word to elevate your speech and writing!
+So in summation, now that you know what it is, feel free to add this archaic, albeit persistent, word to elevate your speech and writing!